Everything You Need to Know About KYC Norms in Two-Wheeler Insurance

 Understanding KYC Norms

-Insurers cannot skip the KYC process as it ensures a faster claim settlement and easy renewals.
+Insurers cannot skip the KYC process as it ensures faster claim settlement and easy renewals.
 These regulations are mandated by the authorities to check the authenticity of applicants.

-KYC Norms for Two-Wheeler Insurance Providers
+KYC Norms for Two Wheeler Insurance Providers

 For Individuals